RoboticsLab-Unipa/Robot-s-Inner-Speech-and-Damasio/README.md

 ### 1.1 Setting up the Knowledge
 If you want to change the ontology in the project, you may change the file at:

-    /resources/kb/onto_tavola_eng.owl
+    /resources/knowledge/onto_music.owl
 Pay attention: the project requires an OWL ontology file to be execute.
-With the ontology, you have to change the pixels point of the dishes in the simulation table.
-You can find the file at:

-    /resources/points.txt

-### 1.2 Setting up the Appraisal Module
+### 1.2 Setting up the Emotion Body reactions
-The project can evaluate all 28 emotion from the Russell's Circumplex Model, but this version of the model considers only the 5 primary emotion by
+The project evaluate reactions of the 5 primary emotions Ekman's theory.
-Ekman's theory.
-If you want to evaluate other emotions, you have to view the CSV file of Russell's emotions available at:

-    /resources/Russell_Ekman_emotion.csv
-    /resources/Russell_emotion_label.csv
+You need to set up the csv emotions by executing the emo_body.py file.
+After that, you will find the evaluated emotions at:

+    /resources/data/emBody_value.csv
+    /resources/data/emBody_color.csv
 You can select the emotion you interest and run the project.

 2 Run the middleware
 ----------------------------------
 Launch the script project by the following command:

-    python3 simulation.py
+    python main.py

 and see your Pepper/NAO robot interacts to you while reasoning about its emotion by inner speech.

-If you want to check a simple version of the project, considering only the modal modal cycle, launch the script project like this:

-    python modal_modal.py
 Please, pay attention to the argument passed to the function.

 Enjoy!